Payslip Information – Everything you need to know

 “where the amount of wages or salary varies by reference to time worked’, the total number of hours worked in respect of the variable amount of wages or salary either as—

-This change comes into force from 6th April 2019.
+This change came into force from 6th April 2019.

 For more payroll news, including the latest legislative changes, check out our blog.